What is The Difference Between Vape Tax and VAT?

 Ultimately, the price paid by the consumer considers the total value of all transactions combined, plus the 20% VAT charge.

-Businesses will submit VAT records to HMRC, which ensure tax returns have been complied with, and VAT revenue can be tracked.
+Businesses will submit VAT records to HMRC, which ensures tax returns have been complied with, and VAT revenue can be tracked.

 How Does Vape Duty Apply to Vape Products?

-As the vape tax scales with millilitre concentration, all vape liquids will be affected - most particularly larger containers such as shortfills, which intend to be more cost-effective.
-Zero-nicotine e-liquid is also affected, as despite their lack in nicotine concentration, they are still affected as a 'vaping product'.
+As the vape tax scales with millilitre concentration, all vape liquids will be affected, most particularly larger containers such as shortfills, which are intended to be more cost-effective.
+Zero-nicotine e-liquid is also affected, as despite their lack of nicotine concentration, they are still affected as a 'vaping product'.

 Where VAT works solely for the benefit of funding public services, the vape duty is an excise tax which discourages people from buying potentially harmful products, whilst generating further revenue for public services.